thycotic/ss-docs/secret-server-setup/installation/advanced-installation-manual/index.md

 Open Internet Information Services (IIS) Manager* and create a new application pool:

-> **Note:** Our IIS installation sets the .NET trust level to “Full (internal), which may affect other applications on the server.
+> **Note:** Our IIS installation sets the .NET trust level to "Full (internal), which may affect other applications on the server.

 1. Right-click **Application Pools** and select **Add Application Pool\...**